leonid-pishchulin/partapp/README.txt

 This short documentation describes steps necessary to compile and run the human pose estimation model presented in the paper:

 L. Pishchulin, M. Andriluka, P. Gehler and B. Schiele Strong Appearance and Expressive Spatial Models for Human Pose Estimation IEEE Conference on Computer Vision and Pattern Recognition (ICCV'13), Sydney, Australia, December 2013

 This code was developed under Linux (Debian wheezy, 64 bit) and was tested only in this environment.
-If you have any questions, send an email to leonid@mpi-inf.mpg.de with a topic "partapp-v2 code".
+If you have any questions, send an email to leonid@mpi-inf.mpg.de with a topic "partapp code".
-This may also be possible that we run our model on your data.
+It may also be possible that we run our model on your data.

 1. Required Libraries